Every chinchilla owner knows this.

 I do, however, own a chinchilla and have researched everything involving these furry rodents.

-The best thing to do in the beginning to simply monitor your chinchilla pooping and ensuring that they are still eating and consuming fluids.
+Disclaimer out of the way, the best thing to do in the beginning is to simply monitor your chinchilla’s pooping and ensure that it is still eating and consuming fluids.

-However, if your chinchilla is pooping normally, still has an appetite and is still consuming fluids, it’s likely your chinchilla is perfectly fine, and some tiny pieces of plastic are just passing out the other end from where they were original ingested.
+However, if your chinchilla is pooping normally, still has an appetite, and is still consuming fluids, it’s likely your pet is perfectly fine.
+Whatever tiny pieces of plastic it ingested will simply passing out the other end.

 Trust me, it’s not going to be hard for you to know if your chinchilla is pooping normally.